Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Introduction

 \section{Introduction}

 Open-source software (OSS) communities provide a wide range of functional and technical features for software teams and developers to collaborate, share, and explore software repositories.
-Many of these repositories are similar to each other, i.e., they have similar objectives, employ similar technologies or implement similar functionality.
-Users explore hosted repositories to search for interesting software components tailored to their needs.
-However, as the community grows, it becomes harder to effectively organize these repositories so that users can efficiently retrieve and reuse them.
+Many of these repositories are similar to each other, i.e., they have similar objectives, employ common technologies or implement similar functionality.
+Users explore these repositories to search for interesting software components tailored to their needs.
+However, as the community grows, it becomes harder to effectively organize repositories so that users can efficiently retrieve and reuse them.

-Collaborative tagging has significantly impacted the information retrieval field for the better, and it seems to be a promising solution to the above problem \cite{wang2018entagrec++}.
+Collaborative tagging has significantly impacted the information retrieval field for the better, and it can be a promising solution to the above problem \cite{wang2018entagrec++}.
 Tags are a form of metadata used to annotate various entities based on their main concepts.
 They are often more useful compared to textual descriptions as they capture the salient aspects of an entity in a simple token.
 In fact, through encapsulating human knowledge, tags help bridge the gap between technical and social aspects of software development \cite{treude2009tagging}.
 Thus, tags can be used for organizing and searching for software repositories as well.
 Software tags describe categories a repository may belong to, its main programming language, the intended audience, the type of user interface, and its other key characteristics.
 Furthermore, tagging can link topic-related repositories to each other and provide a soft categorization of the content \cite{wang2018entagrec++}.
 Software repositories and QA platforms rely on users to generate and assign tags to software entities.
 Moreover, several studies have exploited tags to build recommender systems for software QA platforms such as Stack Overflow \cite{xia2013tag,wang2014tag,wang2018entagrec++,liu2018fasttagrec}.